eLearning Task Force

 To improve and promote eLearning as an avenue to a postsecondary credential in support of the Regents’ Master Plan, the following goals guide the work of the Board of Regents eLearning Task Force (eLTF):

-• Support development and expansion of institutional capacity to provide eLearning opportunities
+- Support the development and expansion of institutional capacity to provide eLearning opportunities

 In 2023, the eLearning Task Force contracted the University of Louisiana System, under the leadership of Dr. Katie Dawson, to survey the current landscape of online delivery across higher ed in Louisiana to develop the appropriate professional development needed to support the Board of Regents Master Plan.
 The results of this work will guide the coming professional development and other work of the eLearning Task Force.